Renny4Real/dragon-practice/README.md

 * Don't use the existing tests as a guide.
 They have many flaws.
 * Please critique the existing tests.
 * Please implement the following feature using TDD.
+* As you implement the feature, don't be afraid to improve the existing code.
 * You have 30 minutes.
 * You will be tested against the [mark scheme][mark-scheme] (you should have read this.)